 models of buildings with seismic deficiencies with and without retrofit

 Along with the CUREE Earthquake Engineering exhibit is an original 1906 emergency housing cottage, provided by the Western Neighborhoods Project.

-The location of the exhibit is Yerba Buena Lane, located across from the Yerba Buena Gardens.
-The lane extends between Market Street and Mission, and the exhibit tent is located near the end of the lane closest to Market Street. -- Just look for the big tent! [view exhibit flyer]
+The location of the exhibit was at Yerba Buena Lane, located across from the Yerba Buena Gardens.
+The lane extends between Market Street and Mission, and the exhibit tent was located near the end of the lane closest to Market Street. -- Just look for the big tent! [view exhibit flyer]